-Common collective trust: Common collective trust investments include the Wells Fargo Stable Return Fund that invests in fully benefit-responsive investment contracts.
+Common collective trust investments include the Wells Fargo Stable Return Fund that invests in fully benefit-responsive investment contracts.
 These investment contracts are recorded at fair value; however, since these contracts are fully benefit-responsive, an adjustment is reflected in the Statements of Net Assets Available for Benefits to present these investments at contract value.
 Contract value is the relevant measurement attributable to fully benefit-responsive investment contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
 The contract value represents contributions plus earnings, less participant withdrawals and administrative expenses.
-The common collective trust investments are valued based on the net asset value as determined by using the estimated fair value of the underlying assets held in the fund, as the common collective trust itself is not actively traded on an exchange.
-The estimated fair value of the collective trust fund is net asset value, exclusive of the adjustment to contract value.
-The collective trust fund does not have a finite life, unfunded commitments related to this type of investment, or significant restrictions on redemptions.